HOW TO BUILD MEDICAL RECORD EVIDENCE FOR YOUR DISABILITY CASE

 Don’t focus on only one medical condition when you talk to your doctor.
 The advice we give to our clients is to write down a list of all of your medical problems so you can discuss them with the doctor.

 Most people make a list of items they need when they go to the store.
 But, for some reason, they do not make a list of the things they want to discuss with their doctor.
 Surely, the items you want to discuss with your doctor are more important than a grocery list.
 So, make a list.

 Doctors are busy and they have very little time to spend with each patient they treat.
 At most, you have 15-20 minutes to explain your problems to your doctor.
-Make sure you prepare yourself to make the most of your doctor visits.
-For example, if you are having back pain that shoots down one leg, tell this to the doctor.
-However, you must also tell the doctor how this impacts your ability to do your normal daily activities.
+Prepare yourself to make the most of your doctor visits.
+For example, if you are having back pain that shoots down one leg, then tell this to your doctor.
+However, you must also tell the doctor how pain impacts your ability to do your daily activities.

 For example, you might want to tell the doctor that you have trouble sleeping due to pain.
 Likewise, you might want to explain how you cannot sit down, lift more than 10 pounds, drive a car, or stand long enough to take a shower.
 You might tell the doctor you cannot walk up or down the stairs without pain.
 Your doctor should provide you with a written medical opinion that you cannot work.

 If you do not have these examples written down to tell the doctor, then you might forget to mention them.
 These are important examples of how your pain prevents you from doing normal activities.
 Tell your doctor about your limits so she understands that your symptoms are severe and prevent you from working.